AaronRobinsonMSFT/DNNE/readme.md

     - Optionally set the `EntryPoint` property to indicate the name of the native export.
 See below for discussion of influence by calling convention.
     - If the `EntryPoint` property is `null`, the name of the mananged function is used.
 This default name will not include the namespace or class containing the function.
     - User supplied values in `EntryPoint` will not be modified or validated in any manner.
 This string will be consume by a C compiler and should therefore adhere to the [C language's restrictions on function names](https://en.cppreference.com/w/c/language/functions).
     - On the x86 platform only, multiple calling conventions exist and these often influence exported symbols.
 For example, see MSVC [C export decoration documentation](https://docs.microsoft.com/cpp/build/reference/decorated-names#FormatC).
 DNNE does not attempt to mitigate symbol decoration - even through `EntryPoint`.
-If the consuming application requires a specific export symbol _and_ calling convention that is decorated in a customized way, it is recommended to manually compile the generated source - see [`DnneBuildExports`](./src/msbuild/DNNE.props).
+If the consuming application requires a specific export symbol _and_ calling convention that is decorated in a customized way, it is recommended to manually compile the generated source - see [`DnneBuildExports`](./src/msbuild/DNNE.props) - or if on Windows supply a `.def` file - see [`DnneWindowsExportsDef`](./src/msbuild/DNNE.props).
 Typically, setting the calling convention to `cdecl` for the export will address issues on any x86 platform.
         ```CSharp
         [UnmanagedCallersOnly(CallConvs = new []{typeof(System.Runtime.CompilerServices.CallConvCdecl)})]
         ```